CLASS 33 "CROMPTON" Nos. D6566 & D6575

-D6566 worked mixed traffic on the SR for 34 years until withdrawal in 1995, and after a two-year period in store, was condemned as surplus to requirements in 1997.
-Acquired almost immediately by one of the D&EPG founder members, the locomotive arrived at Williton in May 1997 and worked her first train on the WSR in October of that year, marking the first use of a (subclass) Class 33/0 in preservation.
+D6566 worked mixed traffic on the Southern Region for 34 years until withdrawal in 1995.
+After a two-year period in store, it was acquired by one of the DEPG founder members.
+The locomotive arrived at Williton in May 1997 and worked its first train on the West Somerset Railway in October of that year, marking the first use of a (subclass) Class 33/0 in preservation.

 Technical Specification